 - If your site looks different than it normally does, the layout changes dramatically, or customizations you've added are broken, this means there is insecure code on your site that is being blocked when the page is secure.
 To avoid this, you should keep your preference set to ”No” while looking for ways in which you can load external content securely.

 If you’re linking to CSS/JS hosted on your blog or another site, an easy first step would be to update any links to that code used in PhotoShelter to begin with “https://”, and see if those resources load.
 If they do, you’re good to go and can set your preference to “Yes”!

 If that doesn’t work, it’s likely because the site where your CSS/JS is hosted does not support SSL.
 Consider upgrading that site to use SSL as well (contact your hosting provider for assistance).
 Once that site is secure, the updated “https://” links will work.

-If switching your other site to use SSL is not an option, you could consider hosting your CSS/JS somewhere that does support SSL.
-Some free options include:
+If switching your other site to use SSL is not an option, you could consider hosting your CSS/JS somewhere that does support SSL (GitHub, for example).

-Please note that our client services team is unable to troubleshoot advanced customizations.
+Please note that our support team is unable to troubleshoot advanced customizations.
 If your website is heavily customized and you need additional assistance with this, you may want to try reaching out to our certified consultants.
 Their information can be found here.

-NOTE: If you are still using our classic, legacy platform and/or Graph Paper Press, we want to remind you that these are no longer supported by PhotoShelter and therefore no further improvements will be made.
-While we do not have plans for them to be discontinued in the very near future, this would be a great opportunity for you to upgrade to our updated, responsive templates.
-These templates are fully supported and are updated to today’s web standards.
-You’ll find making customizations much easier, and an overall modern website experience for both you and your visitors.
+Note: If you're still using our Classic, legacy platform and/or Graph Paper Press, we want to remind you that these are no longer supported by PhotoShelter and therefore no further improvements will be made.
+While we do not have plans to be discontinued in the very near future, this would be a great opportunity for you to upgrade to our newer, responsive templates.